-Don Charbonneau has been treating patients at River East Physiotherapy for over two decades.
+Don Charbonneau has been treating patients at River East Physiotherapy for 25 years.
 Don also plays a lead role in our Functional Abilities Evaluations and Reconditioning Programs.

 Training and Qualifications